bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 $ kobweb run
 ```

-And finally, if you are thinking about using Kobweb or you have decided to start using it(!), consider jumping into our
+And finally, if after reading this you are thinking about using Kobweb, consider jumping into our
-[Discord server](https://discord.gg/5NZ2GKV5Cs), where I'd be happy to answer questions about Kobweb or even Kotlin
+[Discord server](https://discord.gg/5NZ2GKV5Cs), where I'd be happy to answer questions about Kobweb when I'm around.
-development in general.

 ### The future